Qassem Soleimani Mourned By Thousands In Baghdad As U.S.-Iran Rancor Mounts

 Iraqis turned out in droves Saturday to mourn Iranian Maj.
 Gen. Qassem Soleimani and Iraqi militia commander Abu Mahdi al-Muhandis, just a day and a half after both men were killed in a U.S. airstrike that has prompted vows of revenge from leaders in Tehran.

-Thousands of mourners clad in black gathered for the funeral procession, which bore the bodies of the two commanders through the Iraqi capital.
+Thousands of mourners clad in black gathered for the funeral procession, which carried the bodies of the two commanders through the Iraqi capital.
 Chants of "America is the Great Satan" and "Death to America" rippled through the throngs of demonstrators, many of whom held portraits of both men and the flags of Iran-backed militias.

 The procession was held amid growing fears in Iraq — and throughout the Middle East — about what Soleimani's death could mean for stability in the region.
 While President Trump, who authorized the attack, said it was carried out in order to prevent war, experts fear rising tensions will soon give way to new bloodshed.